 “You’ll screw this up too, loser.”

 I let it go on for another minute before I shut it down.

 Takes one to know one, you useless eggplant.

-I grabbed a pair of clean jeans, some black socks, a black tank top, and headed out the door to the concrete landing just outside my door to put my shoes on.
+I put on a pair of clean jeans, some black socks, a black tank top, and headed out the door to the concrete landing just outside my door to put my shoes on.
 Slip-resistant shoes, especially when worn in areas where food is made and drops on the floor, can get majorly nasty.
 After I tied them, I locked my door and headed down to my car.
 It was finally full dark, but only just.
-I unlocked my dark blue, four-door car, black in the night, and hopped in.
+I unlocked my dark blue, four-door car, and hopped in.

 The Infamous Chicken was just on the outskirts of town.
-It was a good place, not too far from the town to the east and highway just to the North, but far enough away that the parking lot was sizable, and traffic wasn’t a huge concern.
+It was a good place for a food business; not too far from the town to the east and the highway just to the North, but far enough away that the parking lot was sizable, and traffic wasn’t a huge concern.
 It took me fifteen-ish minutes to get there, since my apartment was within walking distance of the outer edge of the inner city.
 It helped that traffic was light this late, since most normal folks were home and in bed.

 When I pulled into the parking lot at nine-forty-eight, I followed the sign for employee parking on the far side.
 Roughly eight people were leaving through the rear entrance as I parked and got out of the car.
-The gravel crunched underfoot, the rocks common for parking lots in the area, being so near to the Cascades.
+The gravel crunched underfoot.
+The rocks were common for parking lots in the area, being so near to the Cascades.

 “Julia?”
 I guessed.
 Her shirt was black, but everyone else who’d filed out had worn electric blue.
 It was an educated guess, since most places gave managers different colored shirts from the crew.